 Putting It All Together

-Proper website maintenance requires a considerable amount of time, effort, and technical knowledge.
-If you want to do this yourself, you must be proactive and be prepared to handle the unexpected— such as a downed and/or hacked site.
+Proper WordPress maintenance requires a considerable amount of time and technical knowledge.
+If you want to do this yourself, you must be proactive and prepared to handle the unexpected— such as a downed and/or hacked site.

-If you do not have the technical expertise and/or your time is better spent doing something else, you’ll want to outsource to a website management services firm such as WPSimplifyd.
+If you do not have the technical expertise and/or your time is better spent doing something else, you’ll want to outsource to a service provider such as WPSimplifyd.

 Why I Launched WPSimplifyd

-Nearly a decade ago, I began designing and developing custom websites exclusively for the WordPress platform.
-Before long, I recognized an unfortunate trend.
-After I handed the websites over to my clients, I’d discover months or even years later, that updates and backups were not being made.
-Or in some cases, clients were updating plugins on a live site— with no backups, and no idea what to do if the site went down.
+Nearly a decade ago, I began designing and developing custom websites exclusively with WordPress.
+Months after I handed the websites over to my clients, I discovered that updates and backups were not being made.
+Or, in some cases, clients were updating plugins on a live site— with no backups, and no idea what to do if the site went down.

-After helping a client with a hacked website, I realized security monitoring and hardening was just as important as plugin updates and backups.
-Indeed, all of these things need to be part of every website maintenance plan.
+After helping a client with a hacked website, I realized security monitoring and hardening would be at least as important as plugin updates and backups.